SteelRidgeRobotics/2023-2024_FRC_Season/controls/README.md

 # Controls Projects

-This directory contains the controls projects and documantation.
+This directory contains the controls projects and documentation.